Advanced Linux Sound Architecture: Concepts

-This section provides an overview of basic concepts pertaining to ALSA.

 Typically, ALSA supports up to eight cards, numbered 0 through 7; each card is a physical or logical kernel device capable of input and output.
 Furthermore, each card may also be addressed by its id, which is an explanatory string such as "Headset" or "ICH9".

 A card has devices, numbered starting at 0; a device may be of playback type, meaning it outputs sound from the computer, or some other type such as capture, control, timer, or sequencer; device number 0 is used by default when no particular device is specified.

 A device may have subdevices, numbered starting at 0; a subdevice represents some relevant sound endpoint for the device, such as a speaker pair.
 If the subdevice is not specified, or if subdevice number −1 is specified, then any available subdevice is used.

 A card's interface is a description of an ALSA protocol for accessing the card; possible interfaces include: hw, plughw, default, and plug:dmix.
 The hw interface provides direct access to the kernel device, but no software mixing or stream adaptation support.
 The plughw and default enable sound output where the hw interface would produce an error.

 An application typically describes sound output by combining all of the aforementioned specifications together in a device string, which has one of the following forms (which are case-sensitive):